 Getting Creative with Lighting

-I created this table for Mother’s Day, I know, it was a table for a dinner for me, but why not?
+I created this table for Mother’s Day, I know, it was a table for a dinner for me and my mom, but why not?
 I had an idea that I could make chandeliers out of vintage lampshades and got kind of carried away!
 It was such a fun project and I do love how they came out.
-To learn how to make these chandeliers, go to my blog post Vintage Lampshade Chandeliers.
+To learn how I created this table, go to Mother’s Day Brunch.
+If you want to know how to make these chandeliers, go to my blog post Vintage Lampshade Chandeliers.

 Dinner on the Beach

-The best lighting I have ever created was the dinner I served on the beach for my family.
-I worked with a company that made solar powered mason jar lanterns and added some of the sea glass I had collected on the beach.
+The best location I ever created for a party was this dinner on the beach.
+I set the table using solar powered mason jar lanterns and added some of the sea glass I had collected on the beach.

 I put tall metal poles into the sand and strung wire across the top to hold the lanterns.
 The weather was perfect and I honestly could not have wished for a more perfect evening.
 Follow the link for all the details on how I created this magical dinner on the beach.
 I was actually quite emotional when we sat down to dinner.
 It was just perfect.